K1mP1x/LoggerLib/README.md

 ## General info
 Logger for your C# project<br>
 Saving logs to the console and to the `.log` or `.txt` files.<br>
-You can also save logs to the database (currently only MySQL is supported).<br>
+You can also save logs to the database (MySQL and PostgreqSQL).<br>
 Old files are backed up to reduce the size of the logs.<br>

 ## Installation